Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA: Acknowledgements

 \section{Acknowledgements}

 We appreciate helpful discussions with Jun Ishizuka, Ryuji Hakuno, Daniel Braithwaite, Kenji Ishida, and William Knafo.
 M.~S. is supported by ISHIZUE 2025 of Kyoto University.
-Y.~Y. is supported by JSPS KAKENHI (Grant Numbers JP22H01181, JP22H04933, JP23K17353, JP23K22452, JP24K21530, JP24H00007, JP25H01249).
+Y.~Y. is supported by JSPS KAKENHI (Grants No.~JP22H01181, No.~JP22H04933, No.~JP23K17353, No.~JP23K22452, No.~JP24K21530, No.~JP24H00007, and No.~JP25H01249).
 The computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo (ISSPkyodo-SC-2025-Ca-0062).